 The Tennessee Valley Authority Retirement System (TVARS or System) was established by the Tennessee Valley Authority (TVA) in 1939 to provide retirement benefits for TVA employees.
 When TVA established the System, it also approved the Rules and Regulations of the TVA Retirement System (TVARS Rules), which constitute the legal charter under which the System operates.
 TVARS is a separate legal entity from TVA and is governed by an independent, seven-member Board of Directors (TVARS Board).
 Three of the directors are appointed by TVA, three are elected by and from the membership, and the seventh director, who is a TVA retiree, is selected by the other six.
-The System staff performs their work for the System under the supervision and direction of the TVARS Board and the System's Executive Secretary.
+The TVARS Board appoints an Executive Secretary, who is responsible for the day-to-day functions of the System, and the System staff performs their work for the System under the supervision and direction of the TVARS Board and the System's Executive Secretary.